Not an American user?

 605 developers, 66 thanks

-Abdulrahmane Bezrati, Adalbert Kinsey, Adam Noonchester, Alexander Hastings, Albert Lo, Alejandro J. Kontarovsky, Alex Zemke, Amy Silcott, Andreas Fredriksson, Angela Baker, Antonio Mora‑Abalos, Armando Sepulveda Del Toro, Ben Van Dyken, Billy Parmenter, Bob Sprentall, Bradley Fitzgerald, Bradley McLaughlin, Brandi Wilcox, Brandon Winfrey, Brent Whittington, Brian Allgeier, Brian DiLucente, Brian Hastings, Brian Mathison, Brian Mullen
+Abdulrahmane Bezrati, Adalbert Kinsey, Adam Noonchester, Alexander Hastings, Albert Lo, Alejandro J. Kontarovsky, Alex Zemke, Amy Silcott, Andreas Fredriksson, Angela Baker, Antonio Mora‑Abalos, Armando Sepulveda Del Toro, Ben Van Dyken, Billy Parmenter, Robert Sprentall, Bradley Fitzgerald, Bradley McLaughlin, Brandi Wilcox, Brandon Winfrey, Brent Whittington, Brian Allgeier, Brian DiLucente, Brian Hastings, Brian Mathison, Brian Mullen